-The Australian mobile market is dominated by the three major mobile network operators Telstra, Optus, and Vodafone (VHA), though there are numerous MVNOs which have a significant market share.
-These have been able to offer LTE services on a wholesale basis since early 2016, thus encouraging growth in the LTE sector and cementing the role which MVNOs play in the overall market.
+The Australian mobile market is dominated by the three major mobile network operators Telstra, Optus, and Vodafone (VHA).
+These have been able to offer LTE services on a wholesale basis since 2016, thus encouraging growth in the LTE sector.

 Mobile broadband usage in particular has taken off during the last few years, a trend which will continue in the wake of the marketing of a wide range of affordable and more capable devices, and of LTE population coverage which by 2017 had reached about 98%.

 4.5G and 5G are the new frontiers linked to wearable device communications and other IoT and M2M activities.
 Telstra clearly has both the IoT and the M2M market in its sights – the many interconnectivity aspects involved in smart energy are especially high on the company’s list.